-We have some of the best GCSE results in the country.
+We have some of the best GCSE results in the country with over half of our exams graded 7 or above.
 We have just opened our highly academic Sixth Form and our intention is for most of our students to go to a Russell Group university.

 We are looking for a Science teacher with a lot of personality, someone who wants to own their classroom and have vibrant and authentic relationships with their pupils.
 We want teachers who are conscientious, enjoy being with children and love to see pupils’ success.